 Dogs that inbred are more likely to suffer from minor infections and flu to various other serious problems.
 They often have a lower immune system than the dogs that are genetically diverse.
 And due to their lower immune system, they are less able to fight off with viruses and infections.

-Purebred dogs are also seen with diseases like cancer, heart disease, bone and joint disorders, blood clotting, a digestive disorder that causes diarrhea and vomiting, skin problems, and neurological disorder.
+Purebred dogs are also seen with heart diseases, bone and joint disorders, blood clotting, a digestive disorder that causes diarrhea and vomiting, skin problems, and neurological disorder.
 Some are born with exotropia- a vision problem, in which the dog is unable to focus their eyes on anything.

 Inbreds that are inclined to physical problems: